geospatialem/conferences/2015/GirlDevelopIt-Git.md

 1. **Checkout the Branch** `git checkout master`.
 The branch you checkout will be the one you will be merging your changes to.

 2. **Merge a Different Branch**: `git merge [branch-name-here]`.
 The branch you merge is what will be added to the branch you have checked out! **_WOOT!_** P.S. `git rebase` also works, but was not covered during our session.

 ### Branch Conflicts
 Git will make you resolve conflicts before merging.
 When you try and run a merge and run into conflicts your file will change to show you the conflicts in your file(s).
 From here, edit them as you wish for them to appear.
 Then use `git commit -m '[your message goes here]'` to commit the changes. **_Hooray!_**

 ## Fork/Forking
 Use/Contribute to a repo owned by someone else.
 Forking creates a personal copy in your account of someone else's repo.
 A fork makes it easy for you to modify the code, and for contributions, if the owner chooses to accept your changes.

+### Update a fork
+Add the remote, call it "upstream":
+`git remote add upstream https://github.com/whoever/whatever.git`

+Fetch all the branches of that remote into remote-tracking branches, such as upstream/master:
+`git fetch upstream`

+ Make sure that you're on your master branch:
+`git checkout master`

+Rewrite your master branch so that any commits of yours that aren't already in upstream/master are replayed on top of that other branch:
+`git rebase upstream/master`

 ## Pull Requests
 After forking and cloning, any changes you push will go to **your local repo** (not the original repo you forked).
 However, you can contribute back to the original repo by submitting a pull request to the owner.